esoubies/FlexSIM/README.md

 ## News

+* May 2025: New saving options and integration of the newly proposed _<a href="https://www.nature.com/articles/s41592-025-02667-6" target="_blank">Dark-Sectioning</a>_ method.
 * Feb 2025: New examples have been added (see below)
 * Dec 2024: The handling of temporal stacks has been improved.
 A new parameter *eqOrr* has been introduced to impose a soft constraint of equally spaced orientations during patterns estimation. (see parameters below).
 * Nov 2024: FlexSIM is now compatible with GPU computation (with Matlab Parrallel Toolbox).
 Set params.GPU = 1 and it's done!